json420/degu/doc/rgi.rst

 for applicationa to do anything special when a new connection is first received or a way for applications to easily maintain per-connection state.

-This was motivated by the somewhat specialized way in which `Dmedia`_ uses SSL, where *authentication* is done per-connection, and only *authorization* is done per-request.
-This allows Dmedia to do extended per-connection authentication, in particular to verify the intrinsic machine and user identities behind the connection, based on the SSL certificate and SSL certificate authority under which the connection was made, respectively.

 The general connection and request handling mechanisms are best illustrated through an example middleware application: